 The representation of imaging data and correlated clinical data in the electronic medical record will also be necessary.

-Current medical record software providers often have image storage directly integrated into patient charts, but the interoperability with direct chart integration of quantitative image data, such as retinal nerve fiber layer thickness for glaucoma monitoring, can be lacking.
+Current medical record software providers often have Picture Archive and Communication Systems (PACS) image storage directly integrated into patient charts, but the interoperability with direct chart integration of quantitative image data, such as retinal nerve fiber layer thickness for glaucoma monitoring, can be lacking.

 Proprietary databases and file formats for image storage may even limit data to the instruments and cameras themselves, further adding to the difficulties in making electronic medical records more streamlined.